Many thanks to Julia for her help constructing this pedigree

 William George Anstey was born in 1845 in Crediton to parents John Anstey and Louisa Savage.
 After growing up in Crediton with his family he moved with them to London in c1855 or so and then in 1869 in Marylebone he married Eliza Harriet Hall.
 They had children:

-- Emily F. Anstey (b 1874 Marylebone, a general domestic servant in the 1891 Census in Newington – still single in 1911 living in Streatham with her father);
+- Emily Florence Anstey (b 1873 Marylebone, a general domestic servant in the 1891 Census in Newington – still single in the 1911 Census living as a housekeeper in Streatham with her father);

 - Frederick Garwood Anstey (b 1879 Newington, Southwark – an Anstey Hero); and